zkLinkProtocol/zklink-docs/docs/UserGuide/AMM-demo.md

 ---
 ## Case 1.
 L1 Cross Chain Swap

-  1. Switch the MetaMask network to your source chain.
+a.
+Switch the MetaMask network to your source chain.

-  2. Choose your target chain, source token, and target token.
+b.
+Choose your target chain, source token, and target token.

-  3. Enter the amount that you wish to swap.
+c.
+Enter the amount that you wish to swap.

-  4. Enter the wallet address where you wish to swap tokens.
+d.
+Enter the wallet address where you wish to swap tokens.
 The default value is the same as your source address.

-  5. Confirm the transaction on your Metamask wallet.
+e.
+Confirm the transaction on your Metamask wallet.

-  6. You can view your transaction status in your "transaction history" as shown below:
+f.
+You can view your transaction status in your "transaction history" as shown below:

 ![img](../../static/img/TestnetUserGuide/crosschainswap.png)